Literature and Writing Seminars

 This seminar will begin by considering the subject matter, methodology and practice of public history.
 A broad definition of public history would include historical evidence presented and interpreted for a wide audience outside of the academy.
 Public historians employ the methods of academic history and expand them by joining traditional and non-traditional evidence, inventing new formats for public presentation and reframing historical questions in a lively and accessible context.
 By employing old and new forms of evidence, broadening the intended audience for the reception of historical scholarship, rethinking strategies of presentation and redirecting historical interpretations, public historians are creating an innovative and defined practice.
 Public history prepares historians to consider their research in a popular and accessible context.

 This seminar will introduce students to the context, methodology and practice of Public History in the following ways.
 The first few weeks of the course will examine the definitions of public history, its origins, nature and prospects.
 Topics include how versions of the past are created, institutionalized and disseminated as public memory in civic festivities, memorials and monuments; in invented tradition and in popular culture, including print media, film television and social media; and in the creation of public spaces.
 We will also consider the relationship of public memory and collective memory in museums (e.g. presenting Native America).
 This seminar will consider controversial case studies over historical presentation, including the Enola Gay Exhibition at the Smithsonian.
 The remainder of the course will examine other aspects of public history including community and local history, oral history and digital history.
-Course requirements include a five-page assessment of a public history site, and for 3-credit students a fifteen-page historiographical essay; for 5-credit students a twenty-page conference paper on original research about a public history project.
+Course requirements include leading one or more class discussions and a final research paper that describes and analyzes how a particular topic or issue in history has been interpreted and presented in a variety of public history formats.

 Middle East History